 Pupil Premium and PE & Sports Funding

 The Pupil Premium is additional funding given to schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
 Pupils who are eligible for Free School Meals or have been eligible for Free School Meals during the previous six years, this is known as Ever 6, receive Pupil Premium funding, as are children whose Parents/Carers are in the services.
-Children who have been Looked After for one day or more, were adopted from care on or after 30th December 2005, have a special guardianship order or a residence order receive Pupil Premium Plus funding.
+Children who have been Looked After for one day or more, were adopted from care, have a special guardianship order or a residence order receive Pupil Premium Plus funding.

 The Government believes that the Pupil Premium is the best way to address the current underlying inequalities between eligible for Free School Meals (FSM) and their peers.
 Each individual school is held accountable for how they use their Pupil Premium allocation, in order that the funding is targeted towards those pupils who need it the most.

 It is for the school to decide how the Pupil Premium is spent.
 Each school is responsible for monitoring both the use of the funding an the impact it is having upon relevant pupils.
-New measures will be included in the performance tables that will capture the achievement of the pupils receiving Pupil Premium funding.
+Measures are included in the performance tables that will capture the achievement of the pupils receiving Pupil Premium funding.

 PE and Sports Funding